UnlimitedSystems/uxexchange/README.md

 # UXExchange - Unlimited Exchange

-UXExchange is an open source and decentralized exchange

-based on the code of the WavesGUI [located-here](https://github.com/wavesplatform/WavesGUI/tree/old-client).
+UXExchange is an open source and decentralized exchange based on the code of the [WavesGUI](https://github.com/wavesplatform/WavesGUI/).

 ## Setup